jdc-cunningham/bl-monocle-dock/README.md

 Note: the paths of the images have to be set in `MonocleDock.spec` which is produced the first time you run the above file

+### Issues

+- Monocle may not connect on first try, this is supposed to be handled by a retry in `bluetooth.py`eg. `first_conn_failed` but so far that is not working

 ### Disclaimer

 This does not consider large text being sent to the Monocle eg. entire scripts.